 3. Create a Database

-WordPress blogs require a MySQL database.
+WordPress blogs require a MySQL databaseA database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More.
 There are static WordPress files that you’ll need to install, but you’ll also need to create a database.
 Most of the WordPress blog’s content will be stored in this database.
 Only the static WordPress files, as well as the files for themes and plugins, will be stored in the blog folder we created previously.

 The database creation process will vary depending on your web hosting package.
 If your web hosting package has a control panel, you can create a database by logging into it and locating the section for “Databases” or “MySQL.”
 If it doesn’t have a control panel, you can use a command-line interface (CMI) to create a database.
 Only after creating a database will you be able to install your WordPress blog.

 Once you’ve created a database, you will also need to create and associate a user to it, making sure to give the user full privileges.

 Make a note of the database name, user name, and user password.
 You will need these credentials later.